America’s largest Black and Latinx orchestra visits Washington Convention Center, Kennedy Center

 WTOP's Jason Fraley previews the ICYOLA in DC (Part 1)

 “When we talk about being the largest orchestra of color in the United States, we’re talking about an orchestra that has a regular season that operates year-round,” founder Charles “Chuck” Dickerson told WTOP.
-“That’s to be distinguished from orchestras that are what we might call a festival orchestra where they come together for one or two performances.”
+“That’s to be distinguished from what we might call ‘festival orchestras’ that come together for one or two performances.”

-Founded in 2009, ICYOLA continues its original mission of transforming the lives of inner-city youth through high-quality music education, ranging from after-school programs to massive live concerts.
+Fittingly founded in 2009, the same year as the historic inauguration of President Barack Obama, ICYOLA continues its original mission of transforming the lives of inner-city youth through high-quality music education.

 “Nine African American high school-aged instrumentalists approached me at the beginning of that summer looking for an opportunity to play their instruments,” Dickerson said.
 “They said, ‘Mr. Dickerson, we need a youth orchestra in our own community that can serve the young people who live here in the inner-city parts of Los Angeles.
 I frankly did not ever anticipate that this would turn out to be what it has turned out to be.”

-This weekend in D.C., ICYOLA was told by the event organizers that it has to limit its size to just 20 young performers, whom Dickerson will proudly conduct at the Walter E. Washington Convention Center on Thursday.
+This weekend in D.C., the ICYOLA was asked to limit its size to just 20 young performers, whom Dickerson will proudly conduct at the Walter E. Washington Convention Center on Thursday.

 After the Black Caucus convention, music lovers can watch their free show Friday at the Kennedy Center.